tbleken/sidekick/documents/sktidy.md

 If you want to inspect the content of the files, hover your mouse over the green cells.

-When you press `Enter`, the marked files are moved to another folder, as explained below.
+When you press `Enter`, you are asked to confirm that the marked files are moved to another folder, as explained below.
 If no files are marked, only the currently selected file will be moved.

 You can also specify which file you want to move directly, and optionally a target folder of your choice.